 According to the US Department of Education:

 Expand your role as a teacher and play a key part in the growth of new teachers.
-Supervise and guide a Boettcher Teacher Resident in their teacher development in your classroom for an entire school year.
+Supervise and guide a PEBC Teaching Residency resident in their teacher development in your classroom for an entire school year.
 Articulate one’s own professional development goals and participate in aligned professional development activities.
 Talk to your principal about Mentor Teacher opportunities.

 Welcome colleagues into your classroom to observe student learning and instructional techniques.
 As a group, you will build a vision of what student understanding looks and sounds like, as well as to reflect on the instructional strategies that facilitate that understanding.